facebookresearch/FAMBench/README.md

 ## The Suite

-This suite captures multiple benchmarks across, multiple devices, across multiple precisions, and includes microbenchmarks.
+This suite captures benchmarks across multiple devices, across multiple precisions, and includes microbenchmarks.
 We organize the suite so each benchmark result is identified as:

     Benchmark = Models + Implementation + Mode + Configuration